- Donia Human Rights Fellows Program

 Application Procedure: Applicants for the Robert J. Donia Graduate Student Fellowship should submit a 2-3 page proposal describing the research project they intend to carry out, including its topic, aims, method, anticipated scholarly contribution, and connection to human rights research.
 Applicants should also indicate the time period in which they will be conducting full-time work on their project.
 A letter of recommendation from a University of Michigan faculty member (preferably the student’s faculty advisor), a current transcript, and current CV should accompany the proposal.
 Application materials in electronic form are to be submitted to the Donia Human Rights Center at firstname.lastname@example.org.

-Application deadline: Applications are due by Thursday, January 31, 2019.
+Application deadline: Monday, January 31, 2022

 Contact information: For further information, please contact email@example.com.